Skip to Content

 Vinyl: Vinyl is an affordable yet durable material you can use for your patio doors.
 With its durability, it is an excellent component for exterior hiding.
 And it doesn’t easily peel, corrode, rust, warp, or dent, so it is guaranteed to last longer too.

-Aluminum: Aluminum is a light metal considered a popular option for patio doors.
-It is a good option for exterior patio doors because it withstands weather changes and elements without getting affected (chipping, peeling, or warping).
+Aluminum: Aluminum is a light metal that is considered a popular option.
+It is a good option for the exterior because it withstands weather changes and elements without getting affected (chipping, peeling, or warping).
 It is a more affordable metal option than steel but less durable and energy-efficient.

-They offer a sturdy classic look that you will find in most patio doors in the past.
+Wood: Wood is a constant for building and construction; and products made from wood are popular but less durable.
+They offer a sturdy, classic look that you will find in most patio doors in the past.
 They are also soundproof and can easily be painted with any color.

 Despite being weather-resistant, steel must be treated with an anti-rust agent to protect against damage and rust.
 Make sure you avoid getting the metal scratched to still benefit from the treatment and avoid the metal from denting because the repair is incredibly difficult.